vlingo/vlingo-xoom-developer-challenge/README.md

 - Deliver a high quality production code, with a great separation of concerns, by introducing a Port and Adapter architecture and the domain models are functional style.
 - Supporting both event sourcing and Key-Value storage with a simple click.
 - Haven't experienced actor mode before, but using VLINGO XOOM get more enthusiast to learn about actor model

+### Things you'd like to see from VLINGO XOOM:
+- Support of aggregation using Collection, List or Set...
+- Support for java.time API example LocalDate